channkataria/channair/README.md

 # channair
-it ia a air conditioner service website
+it is a air conditioner service website